Playable free, right now Founders' List open now · free and not binding · word when the campaign opens Join the Founders' List

 I grew up on Slavic folk tales: the domovoi behind the stove, the rusalka in the river, Baba Yaga in her house on chicken legs.
 I wanted a card game that honored those old stories and refused the thing I hated most about the hobby, paying rent money to a slot machine.
 So MORANA is fixed distribution.
 You buy the deck, you own every card, and skill decides the game.

 I have designed, balanced and fully illustrated the launch set, self-funding the creative work myself.
 Your pledge does one thing: it funds the first print run.
-It is all-or-nothing on Kickstarter, so if we do not hit the goal, nobody is charged a penny.
+It is all-or-nothing, so if we do not hit the goal, nobody is charged a penny.
 And I answer every email personally.

 Delin

-100% of Set I designed & illustrated Self-funded creative phase All-or-nothing Kickstarter Every email answered by me
+100% of Set I designed & illustrated Word first when the campaign opens All-or-nothing campaign Every email answered by me

 BEFORE YOU BACK